JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 ### Default {#webpack-intro-import-export-default}

 An alternative would be to use a default export.
-A file can have a default export, said default can be a variable, a function, a list, or any number of things but there can only be a single default export per file.
-Default exports are indicated with by succeed `export` with `default`.
+A file can have a default export, said default could be a variable, a function, a list, or any number of things but there can only be a single default export per file.
+Default exports are indicated with by succeeding `export` with `default`.

 ```js
 // declare